gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the Authentication Request Error Response that the OP responds to the RP's Authentication Request with when the Authentication Request could not be started.
 This will usually be because the Authentication Request Validation failed, because the End-User did not authorize the request, or because the End-User did not provide acceptable Identity Information to the OP.

-## Authorization Request

-The Authorization Request in Deferred Token Response follows the approach of [@!OpenID.Core] Authorization Code Flow, where the device of consumption is the same device where the End-User interacts to authenticate, with the exception that the `response_type` must be appended by the `deferred` value

-## Deferred Authorization Response

-## Authorization Error Response

-## Deferred Token Request

-## Deferred Token Response

 # Implementation Considerations